ozfive/StoryBox/README.md

 		cd /home/pi/StoryBox/MainSystem/bin/
 		```

-		We have now compiled the c applications that the project uses to interface with mpd through l
+		We have now compiled the c applications that the project uses to
+		interface with mpd through lmpdclient library.

 * Summary of set up